Table of Contents

 Result

-The result represents the length of the continuation cursor which was written to the buffer provided in maybe_cursor_out
+The result represents the length of the continuation cursor which might have been written to the buffer provided in maybe_cursor_out

 Changes